 In such a situation, the DOP cannot be equated with al-Hudaybiya and so is unacceptable, even if the issue of recognizing Israel had not existed.

 Salah also argued that there was a threat to religious, national, and Arab identities thus blurring boundaries between them and Israel.
-After obtaining Palestinian autonomy, Arab Israelis might feel that the conflict has ended, their hostility toward the Zionist establishment decrease, and might seek solutions to their problems through integration into Israeli society, since the Oslo Accords did not address their plight.
-Arab Israelis would culturally assimilate into Israeli society.
+After obtaining Palestinian autonomy, Arab Israelis might feel that the conflict has ended, their hostility toward the Zionist establishment decrease, and since the Oslo Accords did not address their plight, they might seek solutions to their problems through integration into Israeli society,..

-Salah firmly adheres to all principles from an Islamic perspective that hinders peace, chief among them the sanctity of the land and the maintenance of Islam’s supremacy, and emphasizes the importance of communities remaining separate.
+Salah firmly adheres to all principles from an Islamic perspective that hinders peace, chief among them the sanctity of the land, and emphasizes the importance of communities remaining separate.
 He entirely rejects the existence of Israel and, in his actions to protect Al-Aqsa, fiercely demonizes the Jews.
 He is undoubtedly an exemplar of the use of religion to exacerbate conflict.

 Hamas: Is Oslo Deception or Realism?

-Sheikh Ahmed Yassin
+Shaykh Ahmed Yassin

 Under Israeli rule after 1967, the MB branch in the Gaza Strip developed a broad infrastructure of religious and community aid organizations.
 With the outbreak of the First Intifada in early December 1987, its leaders established an independent military organization affiliated with the MB, called Ḥarakat al-Muqāwama al-Islāmiya (Hamas; the Islamic Resistance Movement).
-It grew to become a rival to the secular-nationalist PLO and Fatah and inscribed jihād on its banner: “From the viewpoint of the Islamic Resistance Movement, nationalism (al-waṭaniya) is part of the religious creed” (Hamas Covenant, Article 12).
-For Hamas, the liberation of Palestine is the first necessary step towards the Islamization of the entire Arab world.
-The head of the organization was Sheikh Ahmed Ismail Yassin (born Al-Jura 1936, died Gaza 2004), assassinated by Israel after the deadly attacks his organization carried out during the Second Intifada.
-He was a senior MB figure in the Strip, a charismatic preacher considered a saint and well-versed in the Qurʾān, despite being a near-blind quadriplegic and lacking formal religious education.
+It grew to become a rival to the secular-nationalist PLO and Fatah and inscribed jihād on its Covenant : “From the viewpoint of the Islamic Resistance Movement, nationalism (al-waṭaniya) is part of the religious creed” .
+For Hamas, the liberation of Palestine is the first necessary step toward the Islamization of the entire Arab world.
+The head of the organization was Shaykh Ahmed Ismail Yassin (born Al-Jura 1936, died Gaza 2004), assassinated by Israel after the deadly attacks his organization carried out during the Second Intifada.
+He was a senior MB figure in the Strip, a charismatic preacher and well-versed in the Qurʾān, despite being a near-blind quadriplegic and lacking formal religious education.
 Yassin was in an Israeli prison from 1991 to 1997 but even from there continued to chart the organization’s path and publish opinions and religious rulings, with popular support for him growing.

 Hamas consistently opposed any negotiation with Israel because it deemed its very existence illegitimate and any discussion with it de facto recognition of it.
 When the Oslo Accord were published, Hamas issued an official statement condemning the “treacherous knife” with which the PLO had stabbed the nation in the back.
 Hamas had numerous reasons for rejecting Oslo, which threatened its standing among Palestinians leading a movement based on armed struggle against the Zionist occupation.